xinhuang/dotLua/README.md

 Features
 ======
 * Calling a static function defined in a Lua script.
-* Getting a global number defined in a Lua script.
+* Getting a global number/string/boolean field defined in a Lua script.

 TO DO
 ======
+* Getting other types of global values in a Lua script.
 * Handling return value from a static Lua function.
-* Getting other types of global values in a Lua script.
+* Calling methods of a Lua object.
+(Defined in metatable)
 * Register a C# delegate to be called from a Lua script.
 * Other Lua feature support.